Sherief622/Brick-Breaker-Game/README.md

 # Space Brick Breaker - Java
 Brick Breaker game made with Java, utilizing the features of Swing.
 If any bugs are found, feel free to notify me or add your own fix and request a merge.
+Would love to see what other people could come up with.

 ## How the game works
   * Run the Main class in your IDE after installing the repository